 I wrote a post a while back about how simple it is to break into the electronic safes that are in most hotel rooms and when I did the research for that, I discovered Pacsafe brand’s portable safes.
-I bought one a few months later (click here to see my review) and have since used it on 3 trips away from home.
+I bought one a few months later (click here to see my review) and have since used it on all of our trips away from home.
 I thoroughly recommend it – it’s large (holds 2 laptops and 2 iPad easily, with lots of room to spare), easy to use, and feels safe and secure.
 I know that nothing is 100% foolproof, but I believe (hope?) that it would be more difficult to get into my Pacsafe than a hotel safe that you can learn how to break into by watching a video on YouTube.

 I’ve had a bag like this since the mid-1990s and it’s probably one of my most favorite things that I have when I travel.
 It had 10 roomy pockets and holds nearly all of my toiletries I need for long or short trips…Q-Tips, Band Aids, lotion, dental floss, etc. It folds into approximate thirds and fits easily into my carry on or checked luggage, plus the hook on top allows me to hang it in the bathroom.
 I just keep most of the things in there as permanent residents so when I’m off to travel again, it’s ready when I am.
 There are all different styles out there so you can pick the one that works best for you.